About

 In our school community these values are demonstrated when:

-- Students are encouraged to take responsible and calculated risks.
+• Students are encouraged to take responsible and calculate risks.

 Guiding Principles: